Employee engagement ideas to create and support a performance environment in your organization.

 2. Enabling employees with the tools they need to do their job

-3. Providing regular recognition and feedback
+3. Providing regular recognition and feedback as engagement strategy.

 As Gordon Tredgold says, “Employee recognition is directly tied to employee engagement”.
 It is becoming increasingly necessary to invest in good employee feedback tools (and this is especially true in the GDPR era).

-4. Promoting life-work balance
+4. Promoting life-work balance to foster employee engagement

 We might not have figured it all out, but when we’re talking about employees’ energy and health – which ultimately affects the performance of the entire organization – we really do focus on life-work balance.
 Ensuring employees are able to balance the two ultimately means lower levels of burnout, disengagement and turnover.

 5. Creating rewarding career paths

 One question we hear frequently is how to develop talent and keep employees from leaving.
 Investing in employees only to see them walk out the door is an issue for most multinationals.